michellelimsh/planet/README.md

 ### Trips

-The origin and destination coordinates for each taxi trip are extracted.
+The origin and destination coordinates from taxi trips sampled on a range of 5 days are extracted.
 To retrieve the travel mode (to public transport), the [Python client for Google Maps Directions API](https://github.com/googlemaps/google-maps-services-python) is used.
 The departure times for taxis are used when generating the public transport routes.

 The first route for each trip is extracted from the Directions API response.
 Each route is broken down into multiple directions legs, where details of how to get from one location to another is detailed.